smusali/gitco/docs/installation.md

 gitco init
 ```

-**Note:** The CLI framework is implemented with basic command structure.
+**Note:** The CLI framework and configuration management are implemented.
 Full functionality will be added in subsequent commits.

 ## Configuration